Tadi007/UsedCars/README.md

 informed decisions in the second-hand automobile market.
 5. Build a foundation for predictive modeling, where machine learning could eventually estimate resale prices based on car specifications.

+# Dataset
+The dataset contains detailed information on used cars, including their specifications and resale pricing details.
+The dataset consists of approximately 8,015 rows and 9 columns, covering a diverse range of vehicles such as hatchbacks, sedans, SUVs, luxury SUVs, and luxury sedans.